Berkeley-CS267/HW1/README.md

 for setting up the IDE for use with WSL.
 Be sure to install `libopenblas-dev` from within Ubuntu as well.

-The benchmarking code was not written with non-POSIX compatibility in mind, so Windows compilers (including MinGW) will have issues compiling the project.
+The starter code will compiler with MSVC and Visual Studio on Windows, but we do not recommend trying to write first with MSVC and then porting to GCC (the required compiler).
+MSVC does not implement many useful features in the C language and is fundamentally a C++ compiler.